r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

       !
 Must extract element with a single valid subscript. x Subscript has the wrong type `logical`. i It must be numeric or character.
-      Caused by error:
-      !
-Must extract element with a single valid subscript. x Subscript has the wrong type `logical`. i It must be numeric or character.
     Code
       (expect_error(vec_as_location2(mtcars, 10L), class = "vctrs_error_subscript_type")
       )
     Output
       <error/vctrs_error_subscript_type>
       Error:
-      !
-Must extract element with a single valid subscript. x Subscript has the wrong type `data.frame< mpg : double
-        cyl : double
-        disp: double
-        hp  : double
-        drat: double
-        wt  : double
-        qsec: double
-        vs  : double
-        am  : double
-        gear: double
-        carb: double
-      >`.
-      i It must be numeric or character.
-      Caused by error:
       !
 Must extract element with a single valid subscript. x Subscript has the wrong type `data.frame< mpg : double